tinyx3k/ransomware.live/docs/about.md

 ## ⚙️ Contribution

 Ransomwatch.live is also reliant on third-party contributions.
-Please open a pull request or issue on [Josshighet repository](https://github.com/joshhighet/ransomwatch/pulls)
+Please open a pull request or issue on [Joshhighet repository](https://github.com/joshhighet/ransomwatch/pulls)